JetBrains/intellij-sdk-docs/topics/intro/intellij_platform.md

 ## Plugins

 Products built on the IntelliJ Platform are extensible applications, with the platform being responsible for creating components and the injection of dependencies into classes.
-The IntelliJ Platform fully supports plugins, and JetBrains hosts the [JetBrains Plugin Repository](https://plugins.jetbrains.com) can be used to distribute plugins that support one or more of the products.
+The IntelliJ Platform fully supports plugins, and JetBrains hosts the [JetBrains Marketplace](https://plugins.jetbrains.com) can be used to distribute plugins that support one or more of the products.
 It is also possible to distribute plugins using [Custom Plugin Repositories](update_plugins_format.md).

 Plugins can extend the platform in many ways, from adding a simple menu item to adding support for a complete language, build system, and debugger.